2004yash/simon-mario-game/README.md

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.

-## License

-This project is licensed under the MIT License.

 ## Contact

-For any inquiries, please contact [your-email@example.com].
+For any inquiries, please contact [2004agarwalyash@gmail.com].

 ---